evnzt/PlayStation-Save-Manager/README.md

 Some lived on original memory cards.
 Others were on my MemCard PRO2.
 Some were inside PCSX2.
 Others were in DuckStation, RetroArch, or on different devices entirely.

+Managing them became more difficult than actually playing the games.

 And that's how this project truly came about.

-I ran into issues converting my .mc2 memory card files to .ps2 format so I could use them with mymc to transfer to different devices.
+I struggled managing my library and ran into issues converting my .mc2 memory card files to .ps2 format so I could use them with different devices/emulators.

 I started looking for software that could make things easier.